 Indications

-Transdermal drugs are a vast category of drugs defined as vessels for delivering drugs for a local or systemic mechanism of action via a specific dosing formulation.
-Transdermal drug delivery has become increasingly popular due to the significant advantages it carries.
-For example, transdermal drugs bypass the first-pass metabolism of the liver, protecting it from damage.
-Additionally, transdermal drugs decrease the risk of damage to the gastrointestinal system via the oral route, increase the likelihood of consistent patient use, and allow drug administration in a continuous stable-interval manner.[1][2]
-Transdermal administration also avoids the hepatic first-pass metabolism that affects orally administered drugs.
+Transdermal drug delivery has become increasingly popular due to its significant advantages.
+Additionally, transdermal drugs reduce the risk of damage to the gastrointestinal system inherent to oral formulations, increase the likelihood of patient compliance, and provide continuous, stable administration.[1][2][3]
+Transdermal administration also avoids the hepatic first-pass metabolism that affects orally administered drugs.[4]

-The fundamental principle of transdermal drug delivery relies on the ability of the drug to pass through the skin into the systemic circulation.
-Therefore, there are limited drugs that meet the criteria required to be able to bypass the skin.
-These criteria include having a low molecular weight (less than 600 g/mol), having the ability to pass through the epidermis, being absorbed by the blood vessels, and entering the circulation.
-Additionally, the active drug must be chemically and physically stable.
-The active substance must have a low daily dose for patient comfort and adhesive propensity.
-The skin should metabolize the drug.
-There have only been a limited number of successful transdermal drugs with such specific properties.[2][3]
+The fundamental principle of transdermal drug delivery involves the ability of the drug to pass through the skin into the systemic circulation.
+These drugs have a low molecular weight (<600 g/mol) and can pass through the epidermis before crossing into local blood vessels and entering the circulatory system.
+Additionally, the active drug must be chemically and physically stable, be metabolized in the skin, and have a low daily dose for patient comfort and adhesive propensity.
+There have only been a limited number of successful transdermal drugs with such specific properties.[2][5]

-Some indications that transdermal medications have been addressed since the 1970s include:
+Some indications that transdermal medications have addressed since the 1970s include:

 - Hypertension